Bolt Action Build: Part 2 - Assembly

 Frequently Asked Questions

-Headspace is checked using 6.5 Creedmoor Go and No-Go gauges.
-The bolt must close fully on the Go gauge and fail to close on the No-Go gauge for correct headspace.
+Headspace is verified using 6.5 Creedmoor Go and No-Go gauges.
+The bolt must close completely on the Go gauge and fail to close on the No-Go gauge.
+Proper alignment with the bolt extractor is essential for accurate readings.

-What tools are essential for assembling a custom bolt action rifle like this?
+What specialized tools are recommended for assembling a precision bolt-action rifle?

-Essential tools include a specialized barrel vise (like the Short Action Customs modular vise), an action wrench specific to the receiver, a torque wrench, Allen wrenches, and headspace gauges.
+Essential tools include a Short Action Customs Modular Barrel Vise, an Aero Precision Solus-specific action wrench, a calibrated torque wrench, Allen wrenches, and headspace gauges.
+Specialized lubricants like Brownells Action Lube Plus are also recommended.

 More Gunsmithing & DIY Videos You Might Like